Meanwhile/Misc./README.md

 *Uncle Zen.brn* - The original Turing test beating brain file for BeSam that I wrote many years ago.

-*UZss.png* - Screenshot of BeSam with the Uncle Zen brainfile loaded.
+*UZss.png* - Screenshot of BeSam with the Uncle Zen brain file loaded.

 *haikus* - Several collected Haikus that were once published on a wiki on the haiku-os.org website.